ryanbrate/CIDEr/README.md

 3) recreate the locked python dependency environment

-  pipenv install --ignore-pipfile
+  pipenv install

-4) run the app (via the terminal)
+#Running the app once installed
+1) open terminal in project folder
+2) run in terminal ....

   pipenv shell

   python3 app.py

-5) navigate to localhost address (see terminal output for location)
+3) navigate to localhost address (see terminal output for location)